Our Story

 Meet the Owners

-The true vision for Rick and Huda is to extend Rehana's as a Gathering Place which everyone can call on as a home away from home.
-Come share in this vision as they embark on this journey to win the hearts and stomachs of locals and visitors alike.
+Come share in this vision as they embark on this journey to win the hearts of locals and visitors alike.